Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Introduction

-Large N-body simulations (e.g. \cite{millennium}) performed in the framework of the $\Lambda $CDM-model ($\Lambda $ being the cosmological constant) predict that CDM halos surrounding galaxies must have central density cusps \cite{nav}.
-The cusps appear in the Navarro-Frenk-White (NFW) DM\ density profile $\rho _{NFW}(r)=\rho _{s}/(r/r_{s})(1+r/r_{s})^{2}$, where $r_{s}$ is a scale radius and $\rho _{s}$ is a characteristic density.
-On the observational side however, high-resolution rotation curves show instead that the distribution of DM in the centres of DM dominated dwarf and Low Surface Brightness (LSB) galaxies is much shallower, exhibiting a core with nearly constant density \cite{burkert}.
-On the other hand the NFW model is remarkably successful on Mpc scales.
-The surface number-density profiles of satellites decline with the projected distance as a power law with the slope $-2\div-1.5$, while the line-of-sight velocity dispersions decline gradually \cite{klypin2009}.
-These observations support the NFW model on scales of 50-500 kpc.
+Large N-body simulations (e.g. \cite{millennium}) performed in the framework of the $\Lambda $CDM-model ($\Lambda $ being the cosmological constant) were compatible with CDM halos with central density cusps \cite{nav}.
+They are modeled by the Navarro-Frenk-White (NFW) DM\ density profile $\rho _{NFW}(r)=\rho _{s}/(r/r_{s})(1+r/r_{s})^{2}$, where $r_{s}$ is a scale radius and $\rho _{s}$ is a characteristic density.
+Some observations support such a steep cuspy density profile \cite{valenzuela,jardel}, nevertheless certain high-resolution rotation curves instead indicate that the distribution of DM in the centres of DM dominated dwarf and Low Surface Brightness (LSB) galaxies is much shallower, exhibiting a core with nearly constant density \cite{burkert}.
+In turn, the baryonic matter distribution may also affect the DM density profile.
+As shown in \cite{teyssier} a dark matter core within an isolated, initially cuspy dark matter halo may form due to strong supernova feedback.
+By contrast, adiabatic contraction of baryonic gas tends to produce even cuspier dark matter halos \cite{inoue}.

+The surface number-density profiles of satellites decline with the projected distance as a power law with the slope $\left( -2\right) \div \left( -1.5\right) $, while the line-of-sight velocity dispersions decline gradually \cite{klypin2009}.
+These observations support the NFW model on scales of $50\div 500$ kpc.

-In a cosmological treatment various scalar field dark matter models are also successfully employed see Ref. \cite{gt} and references therein.
+In a cosmological setup various scalar field DM models were also discussed ( \cite{gt,rodr} and references therein).
 A particular scalar field DM model describes light bosons in a dilute gas.
-The thermal de Broglie wavelength of the particles is $\lambda _{T}\propto 1/\sqrt{mT}$, which can be large for light bosons ($m<$ eV) and for low temperature.
-Below a critical temperature ($T_{c}$ ), the bosons' wave packets, which are the order of $\lambda _{T}$ overlap, resulting in correlated particles.
+The thermal de Broglie wavelength of the particles is $\lambda _{T}\propto 1/\sqrt{mT}$, which can be large for light bosons ($m<$eV) and for low temperature.
+Below a critical temperature ($T_{c}$), the bosons' wave packets, which are the order of $ \lambda _{T}$ overlap, resulting in correlated particles.
 Such bosons share the same quantum ground state, behaving as a Bose-Einstein condensate (BEC), characterized by a single macroscopic wave function.
 It has been proposed that galactic DM halos could be gigantic BECs \cite{sin}.
-The self gravitating condensate is described by the Gross-Pitaevskii-Poisson equation system in the mean-field approximation \cite{Gross1}, \cite{Gross2}, \cite{Pitaevskii}, \cite{boeh1}.
-In the Thomas-Fermi approximation, a 2-parameter (mass $m$ and scattering length $a$) density distribution of the BEC halo is obtained [see Eq. ( \ref{dens}) below] $~$which is less concentrated towards the centre as compared to the NFW model, relaxing the cuspy halo problem.